marvincaspar/clockify2cats/README.md

 Task description # Additional details #

 #### Behavior
-The asterisk (*) in the project name signifies that the recorded time will be evenly distributed across the specified other time entries which are marked as "billable=true".
+`*` in the project name signifies that the recorded time will be evenly distributed across the specified other time entries which are marked as "billable=true".

 #### Result
 If, for example, 9 hours are recorded for the project mentioned above, the time will be distributed as follows: